 5. Coordinate travel and accommodations

 If you and the groomsmen will be traveling to the wedding, make sure that everyone books flights and hotels in a timely fashion.
-The couple will have likely arranged hotel room blocks and accomodations for out-of-town groomsmen, bridesmaids and wedding guests, so jump on these as soon as they become available.
+The couple will have likely arranged hotel room blocks and accommodations for out-of-town groomsmen, bridesmaids and wedding guests, so jump on these as soon as they become available.
 If feasible, you can even help pair up groomsmen to share hotel rooms or rental cars to help everyone save some money.

 6. Plan the bachelor party